ayushshrivastv/Scalable-cToken/README.md

 Distribute tokens to large audiences with just a few clicks.
 Our airdrop system allows event organizers to send tokens to hundreds or thousands of attendees simultaneously.
 The platform leverages custom Solana smart contracts that interact seamlessly with Light Protocol's compression technology, reducing transaction costs by 1000x.
 Solana Pay integration enables frictionless claiming through scannable QR codes that embed transaction instructions, wallet connections, and verification parameters—all while maintaining sub-second finality and military-grade security.

 **[Try the live demo here](https://scalable-c-token-ayushshrivastvs-projects.vercel.app/)**

+### Solana Foundation Prize Enhancements

+This project has been significantly enhanced to meet the requirements for the Solana Foundation prize by:

+- **Adding a complete token distribution workflow:** From creation to claiming, the entire lifecycle of compressed tokens is managed through an intuitive interface.
+- **Showcasing the efficiency of compressed NFTs for bulk operations:** Demonstrate how Light Protocol's compression technology enables distributing tokens to thousands of recipients with minimal transaction costs.
+- **Providing event organizers with practical tools for token management:** Integrated QR scanning and bulk airdrop functionality make this platform ideal for real-world event applications.

 ## Setup & Installation